-- temporary suspension from one or more classes or temporarily transferred to a different section of the course, or removed altogether.
+temporary suspension from one or more classes or temporarily transferred to a different section of the course, or removed altogether.
 If a temporary, emergency suspension is put into effect, the Accused Student will be notified in writing of the charge and the investigation.
 In such a circumstance, the Accused Student may not return to the course until approved to do so by the Vice President of Student Services.
 Every effort will be made to investigate and resolve the complaint quickly.
-The Accused Student may also be offered the option of voluntarily withdrawing from the class. - b.
+The Accused Student may also be offered the option of voluntarily withdrawing from the class.

+- b.
 If, as a result of the investigation, the Vice President of Student Services does not approve the Accused Student to return to class, then appropriate charges for violation of the Code of Student Conduct and all procedures for handling the violation of the Code of Student Conduct will be followed as described herein.
 The Accused Student will not be permitted to return to class until such time as the disciplinary hearing process is complete and, as a result of the outcome of the hearing, it is deemed warranted for the Accused Student to return. - c.
 If, as a result of the sanction imposed, the student is not permitted to return, then the Vice President of Student Services will withdraw the Accused Student from the specific class. - H) Emergency College Suspension.
-After preliminary investigation, if, in the opinion of the President, or his/her designee, there is reasonable cause to believe that an Accused Student's participation in courses, classes or the College activities, may a) endanger the safety and well-being of the College faculty, staff or students; b) endanger the Accused Student's own physical or emotional safety and well-being; or c) cause an ongoing threat of disruption of, or interference with, the normal operations of the College. then the President may impose an Emergency College Suspension prior to a hearing and during the investigation.
+After preliminary investigation, if, in the opinion of the President, or his/her designee, there is reasonable cause to believe that an Accused Student's participation in courses, classes or the College activities, may a) endanger the safety and well-being of the College faculty, staff or students; b) endanger the Accused Student's own physical or emotional safety and well-being; or c) cause an ongoing threat of disruption of, or interference with, the normal operations of the College, then the President may impose an Emergency College Suspension prior to a hearing and during the investigation.
 During the emergency suspension, an Accused Student shall be denied access to the campus (including all classes) and/or all other College activities or privileges for which the student might otherwise be eligible, as determined to be appropriate.
-The emergency suspension does not replace the regular disciplinary process, which shall proceed on the normal schedule, up to and through a hearing, if required.
+The emergency suspension does not replace the regular disciplinary process, which shall proceed on the normal schedule, up to and through a hearing, if required. - I) Appeals. - a.
+A Decision or a sanction imposed may be appealed by the Accused Student ("Appellant") to the President within five (5) workdays of the Decision.
+An Appeal shall be in writing and shall be delivered to the Vice President for Student Services.
+The Appeal should also identify the grounds for Appeal, set forth under (i)-(iv) below, and reference, where applicable, evidence introduced at the hearing.